 In addition, there was a surplus of pirated content for sale at every corner store in Ukraine, which is far cheaper than the legal discs produced by Kinoks.
 If you talk with representatives of Kinoks,

 Kinoks Film Movement – Wrapping Up

-We want Kinoks Film Movement not only to be a place where you can watch good movies, but also somewhere where you can just hang out with your friends, take part in contests, read movie news or discuss film genres and directors in different languages.
+We want Kinoks Film Movement to be a place where you can watch good movies and just hang out with your friends, participate in contests, read movie news, or discuss film genres and directors in different languages.